-- 2.14 Although there are no nationally designated ecology sites, the canal along with the side ponds at Foxton Locks are Local Wildlife sites.
+- 2.14 Although there are no nationally designated ecology sites, the canal along with the side ponds at Foxton Locks are Local Wildlife Sites.
 Local Wildlife Sites are important reservoirs of rare, local and declining native species and are the best examples of typical Leicester, Leicestershire and Rutland habitats.
-The mature hedgerows and woodland areas in the area are likely to be of at least local ecological value due to the species they can support, including ground flora and bird species. - 2.15 Protected/ notable species that may be found in the Foxton area include birds, badgers, bats, otters, reptiles and amphibians.
+The mature hedgerows and woodland areas in the area are also likely to be of at least local ecological value due to the species they can support, including ground flora and bird species. - 2.15 Protected or notable species that may be found in the Foxton area include Barn Owl, Cuckoo, Dunnock, Fieldfare, Kingfisher, Partridge, Red Kite, Reed Bunting, Skylark, Spotted Flycatcher, Song Thrush, Starling, Swallow, Wren, Hedgehog, Badger, bats,